VanOvermeire/dynamodb-helper/README.md

 Also see the unit and integration tests.

-Note that you will need an AWS account, credentials and these dependencies:
+Be sure to check the important notes and details below for more usage info and an overview of attributes and methods.

+## Usage notes

+### Dependencies

+These dependencies are required:

 ```
 aws-config = "0.47.0"
 aws-sdk-dynamodb = "0.17.0"
 ```

-Be sure to check the important notes and details below for more usage info and an overview of attributes and methods.

-## Important notes
+And possibly the `tokio-stream` dependency as well (see below)

+### StreamExt trait

-Certain methods like scan required the following trait to be in scope, so you will need to add this to your file
+If you get an error warning about `the following trait bounds were not satisfied: impl futures_core::stream::Stream<Item = Result<...> + Unpin: Iterator` this is probably caused by your use of the generated scan method, which requires the following trait to be in scope (add this to your file imports):

 ```
 use tokio_stream::StreamExt;
 ```

-For which you will need the `tokio-stream` dependency.
+And add the `tokio-stream` dependency.

-If you get an error warning about `the following trait bounds were not satisfied: impl futures_core::stream::Stream<Item = Result<...> + Unpin: Iterator`

-In the future, you will be able to disable generation of these methods as an alternative.

-## Details
+## Macro details

-### Attributes
+### Macro attributes

 - `#[partition]` should decorate the field that will serve as the partition/hash key
 - `#[range]` can optionally be placed on a field that serves as a range/sort key